farmera/sare_grant/study_methods.md

 Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' together to create a final representation of the area of interest.

-__Figure 5__ shows the result of stitching a half-dozen images from a balloon flight.
+__Figure 3__ shows the result of stitching a dozen or so images from a balloon flight.
 This task is commonly performed by software but here an application provided by the citizen science group [Public Lab](https://publiclab.org/) is used to visually stitch each image over a map of the areal extent.
 This approach reveals how an image is often stretched and distorted in order to make it fit orthogonally onto a planar map.
 Achieving a